 - Talk to friends, family or support groups.
 You can also find many anxiety and panic forums with helpful and friendly members to share your experiences and get advice from.

 What do you think causes teeth chattering?
 What have you found makes it better or worse?
-Feel free to share you stories, theories and solutions in the comments below.
+Feel free to share you story, theories and solutions in the comments below.